renatorobotica12-tech/WRO-2026-Superiores-Jr--Mx-Future-engineers/README.md

 - Intelligent vision processing
 - PID-based control

+The system demonstrates the effective integration of perception and control, implementing a real-time closed-loop navigation strategy.
 This combination enables stable and adaptive navigation, preparing the team for dynamic competition environments.

 ## System Diagram